Mount Warning: Aboriginal significance

 The name Wollumbin refers to the whole of the central vent and its surrounding ring dykes.

-The Bundjalung people observe cultural and traditional restrictions forbidding the uninitiated from climbing the mountain, and, as such, ask that others also do not attempt to climb the mountain.
-The government National Parks and Wildlife Service advertise this request and do not encourage climbers to hike the Mt.
+The government National Parks and Wildlife Service do not encourage climbers to hike the Mt.
 Warning/Wollumbin Trail up the mountain, but it is not forbidden by park regulations.

 Name confusion

 In 2005 the name "Mount Wollumbin" was removed from a peak nearby to Mount Warning by the Geographical Names Board.
 This mountain is also referred to as Mount Ivy and Mount Dum Dum and was believed to be named Mount Wollumbin in error.
-In 2006 the Geographical Names Board assigned dual naming to Mount Warning, to also be known by its indigenous name of Wollumbin.
+In 2006 the Geographical Names Board assigned dual naming to Mount Warning, to also be known by its Aboriginal language name of Wollumbin.
 The name Wollumbin refers the whole of the central vent and its surrounding ring dykes.